DaneWeber/presentations/UnicornProjectFiveIdeals/UnicornProjectFiveIdeals.md

 - Improving how we work is more important than just doing the work.
 - Stop the production line and make things better.
 - Improve as individual people; improve relationships; improve processes; improve tools; improve technology.
-- Reduce technical impediments and risks by investing in technical excellence.
+- Reduce technical impediments and risks (tech debt) by investing in technical excellence.

 Note:
-Invest in improvements now, not later.
+Ideally we invest in improvements now so that they pay off not later.

 ## 🎯 Focus, Flow, and Joy

-“In product development, our greatest waste is not unproductive engineers, but work products sitting idle in process queues.”
+In product development, our greatest waste is not unproductive engineers, but work products sitting idle in process queues.

 ~ Donald G. Reinertsen,<br />_The Principles of Product Development Flow: Second Generation Lean Product Development_